informalsystems/quint/doc/lang.md

 Like in every programming language, several operators are special in the sense that they have non-standard priorities.
 The good news is that we keep the number of such operators to the bare minimum, in contrast to TLA+.
-If you are using the infix form, it good to know the operator priorities.
+If you are using the infix form, it is good to know the operator priorities.
 Here is the table of operator priorities, the ones in the top have the higher
 priority: